eyeVann/apachecloudstack/README.md

 systemctl restart libvirtd
 ```
 #### More configurations to support docker and other services
+on certain hosts where you may be running docker and other services, you may need to add the following lines to /etc/sysctl.conf and then run sysctl -p:
 ```
-# on certain hosts where you may be running docker and other services, you may need to add the following in /etc/sysctl.conf
-# then run sysctl -p: --> /etc/sysctl.conf

 echo "net.bridge.bridge-nf-call-arptables = 0" >> /etc/sysctl.conf
 echo "net.bridge.bridge-nf-call-iptables = 0" >> /etc/sysctl.conf
 sysctl -p